cschotte/blog/content/posts/WiFi Calling/index.md

 Modern buildings are well isolated, which isn't good if you are making a mobile phone call.
 Outside your house or office, the cellular signal is perfect, but inside it is another story, dropped calls, low-quality sound, etc. Even when your carrier has high coverage, there are situations inside buildings that prevent you from making a call.

 Most mobile network providers (carriers) provide a solution for this, called **WiFi Calling**.
 By utilizing the existing WiFi network in your home or office, the mobile phone can make calls.
-The phone call is routed throw your Internet connection back to your carrier.
+The phone call is routed through your Internet connection back to your carrier.
 Phone calls are not free and cost still money when WiFi Calling is enabled.

 ![WiFi Calling](WiFiCalling.png)